aleon1220/kiwiki/devops-tools/git/readme.md

 - As a general rule, it’s important to be careful when making any changes to already pushed commits

 #### Change a Specific Commit Message
+useful when you made a typo in a previous commit history

 ``` bash
 git rebase -i COMMIT
 ```